What Is the Terminal Velocity of Someone Skydiving?

 Without extra drag, tandem skydivers could reach speeds close to 200 mph—which would make parachute deployment uncomfortable at best.
 The drogue adds just enough drag to bring tandem freefall speed back to a smooth, safe 120 mph.

-How Fast Does Freefall Feel?
+How Fast Does Terminal Velocity Feel?

 Without visual reference points, your brain doesn’t register speed the way it does in a car or on a roller coaster.
 Many first-time skydivers are shocked to discover that freefall often feels more like floating than falling.